Protect yourself and those around you from illnesses like COVID-19 & flu.

 I’m concerned about the vaccine for people in my life.
 How does it impact children, older adults, or pregnant people, including those with disabilities?

-Yes, children can get the vaccine, including children with disabilities (Source 28 – Centers for Disease Control and Prevention, 2022).
+Yes, children can get the vaccines for COVID-19 and the flu, including children with disabilities (Source 28 – Centers for Disease Control and Prevention, 2022).

 Important information about children and COVID-19 vaccination:

-Can someone be too old to get vaccinated?
+Can someone be too old to get vaccinated for COVID-19 or flu?

-No. If you are older than 6 months old, you can get a COVID-19 vaccine (Source 28 – Centers for Disease Control and Prevention, 2021).
+No. If you are older than 6 months old, you can get a COVID-19 or flu vaccine (Source 28 – Centers for Disease Control and Prevention, 2021).

 Should older adults get vaccinated against COVID-19?